 These uncontrollable emotions and impulses often misguide family members of those killed in wrongful death cases.
 Many people sue those they believe were legally liable for the death, while others do NOT sue the responsible parties thinking there is nothing they can do.

-Due to a plethora of misconceptions about wrongful death laws, we brought our wrongful death lawyer in Sherman Oaks from Mancini & Associates to explain when the estate of the deceased person should file a lawsuit and when should not.
+Due to a plethora of misconceptions about wrongful death laws, we brought our wrongful death lawyer in California from Mancini & Associates to explain when the estate of the deceased person should file a lawsuit and when should not.

-Do not hesitate to bring a lawsuit against the party responsible for killing or causing the death of your family member as a result of negligence, recklessness or wrongful actions.
-Examples of wrongful death in Sherman Oaks and elsewhere in California include:
+Do not hesitate to bring a lawsuit against the party responsible for killing or causing the death of your family member as a result of negligence, recklessness, or wrongful actions.
+Examples of wrongful death in California include:

 1. A person getting killed in a car accident after the at-fault driver made a wrong turn, or if the at-fault motorist is guilty of distracted driving, drunk driving, and other traffic law violations.